Teachable and Kajabi.

 Just the basics.

 🏆 Winner: Kajabi.
 It comes with multiple themes and a page builder that allows you to design your website, landing pages, checkout pages, and even your blog.
-But with Teachable, people tend to still use WordPress for their page building needs.
+But with Teachable, people tend to still use WordPress/other page builders for their page building needs.

 Sales and marketing